Venue: Lecture Theatre - Fire Service Headquarters, Sadler Road, Winsford, Cheshire CW7 2FQ. View directions

 Contact: Donna Linton Governance and Corporate Planning Manager

-No. Item
+No. | Item |

-PROCEDURAL MATTERS
+PROCEDURAL MATTERS |

-Members were reminded that the meeting would be audio-recorded.
+Recording of Meeting Members are reminded that this meeting will be audio-recorded.
+Minutes: Members were reminded that the meeting would be audio-recorded. |

-Apologies for absence were received from Councillors James Nicholas and Denis Murphy.
+Apologies for Absence Minutes: Apologies for absence were received from Councillors James Nicholas and Denis Murphy. |

-Councillor Les Morgan had sadly passed away aged 80.
+Chair's Announcements To receive any announcements that the Chair wishes to make prior to the commencement of the formal business of the meeting.
+Minutes: Councillor Les Morgan had sadly passed away aged 80.
 Councillor Les Morgan was an Elected Member at Warrington Council and served on the Fire Authority from June 2015 to June 2017 and December 2019 to May 2021.

 Former Councillor Pam Booher sadly passed away aged 85.
 Pam Booher was a former Elected Member at Cheshire West and Chester Council and served on the Fire Authority from June 1995 to June 2009 and June 2015 to July 2017